17y2001/Crypto-Currency-Dashboard/README.md

-# Cryptocurrency Tracker with React JS, Material UI and Chart JS
+# Cryptocurrency Dashboard with React JS, Material UI and Chart JS